Apply to Mercer Law School

 Decisions and Deadlines

-Mercer University School of Law accepts applications between September 1 and March 15 from prospective students wishing to begin their studies in the fall semester.
+Mercer Law accepts applications between September 1 and March 15 from prospective students wishing to begin their studies in the fall semester.
 Acceptance and scholarship decisions begin in December.
 Applicants are encouraged to complete their applications by January 1 in order to receive the timeliest consideration.
-All transfer and transient applications should be received by July 1.
+All transfer and transient applications should be received and complete by July 1.

 Apply Electronically Through LSAC- The electronic application is being provided in partnership with Law School Admission Council (LSAC).
 Apply now.